Travel on Point(s)

 Many different forms of credit scores exist, but most banks rely on a consumer’s FICO credit score or some near variation of that score.
 As such, we will focus on FICO credit scores.
 The three main credit reporting agencies–Equifax, Experian, and TransUnion–each report your credit score, and they each calculate credit scores slightly different from the other.

-First off, what’s considered a good or a bad credit score?
+We will show how credit scores are calculated further below, but first, what is a good or a bad credit score?
 Here’s how credit scores are typically broken down by quality:

 800-850: Exceptional